Global price tags

 The WHO-CHOICE approach has been applied to support the production of resource needs estimates for multiple countries – so called global price tags – for a number of disease and programme-specific analyses.
 The use of consistent methodologies and price assumptions across studies, linking to the WHO-CHOICE database with uniform assumptions on costs, allows for greater comparability between estimates for different health areas.

-Under 'documents' there is a list of publications which make use of WHO-CHOICE methods and cost data.
-Publications include estimates for low- and middle income countries to scale up maternal health services, child health interventions, HIV/AIDS, TB, malaria and immunization services among others, with the aim to estimate resources needed to make progress towards specific Millennium Development Goals (MDGs) and other health goals.
+Under 'documents' you will find a list of publications which make use of WHO-CHOICE methods and cost data.
+Publications include estimates for low- and middle income countries to scale up maternal health services, child health interventions, HIV/AIDS, TB, malaria and immunization services among others, with the aim to estimate resources needed to make progress towards specific development goals.